Lab 5: Experimental Methodology and Scientific Reporting

 1. Measuring Energy

-a) Disable perf event paranoid
+a) Check the value of perf event paranoid

 Perf event paranoid